mpdcampbell/blog/blog/content/posts/jitsiwithTraefik.md

 description = "tl;dr: [Jitsi](https://jitsi.github.io/handbook/docs/intro) is effectively open source Zoom that you can self-host.
 This post describes how to get Jitsi working behind Traefik."
 +++

-> tl;dr: [Jitsi](https://jitsi.github.io/handbook/docs/intro) is effectively open source Zoom that you can self host.
+> tl;dr: [Jitsi](https://jitsi.github.io/handbook/docs/intro) is effectively open source Zoom that you can self-host.
 This post describes how to get Jitsi working behind Traefik.

 ## Contents
 - [What](#what)